djordjedotlic/STE_rtadfCrypto/README.md

 # STE_rtadfCrypto

-"Exuberance in Prices of Cryptocurrencies: Testing for Multiple Bubbles"
+"Exuberance in Prices of Cryptocurrencies: Testing for Market Bubbles"

 Seminar: Selected Topics in Econometrics